Azure-Samples/az-ai-catalyst/README.md

 ### Simple Custom Processor Example

-Here is a simple example of how to use the ingestion processor.
+Here is a simple example of how to use Catalyst:
 ```python
 from pathlib import Path
 from typing import Annotated